 8 Facts About Refrigeration Mechanics

-The use of fridges and freezers plays a pivotal role in food processing.
+Fridges and freezers play a critical role in food processing.
 Without a reliable cooling method, beloved products such as ice cream and sauces would not be possible!
 However, it’s essential to understand that refrigeration goes beyond simply keeping items cold; it also guarantees the quality and safety of our food.
 Keeping food cold between 0°C and 8°C helps keep food fresh and slow down microbial growth.
 Alternatively, freezing slows bacteria growth, preventing food deterioration.

 Refrigeration mechanics are responsible for ensuring the functionality of refrigeration systems in food processing facilities.
 They leverage their strong understanding of industrial refrigeration systems and the underlying physical principles that govern them.
 This knowledge empowers them to perform electrical calculations, interpret electrical drawings, and troubleshoot control systems effectively.

-As food facilities expand, the need for new equipment, such as refrigeration systems, becomes inevitable.
-In this process, refrigeration mechanics are crucial in guiding purchasing decisions.
+As food facilities expand or upgrade, they often need new refrigeration systems.
+That’s where refrigeration mechanics come in.
+These tradespeople not only help fix systems they also help guide purchasing decisions.
 They contribute to space planning and layout for efficient placement when establishing new refrigeration setups.
 Additionally, they handle the setup and dismantling of equipment.

 3. Refrigeration Mechanic/Technician are certified